markgossa/MessageBus/README.md

 ### Set custom properties on messages

-You can set custom message properties on messages that are sent and you can also specify whether the default message properties (`MessageType` and `MessageVersion`) are removed so you can get maximum flexibility.
+You can set custom message properties on messages that are sent.

 `MessageId` and `CorrelationId` can also be overridden.
 By default `MessageId` defaults to a new Guid. `CorrelationId` defaults to null if sending from an injected instance of `IMessageBus` but defaults to the `CorrelationId` of the received message when sending using `MessageContext<T>` within a message handler.